glennabaron/glennabaron.github.io/_posts/2018-03-25-making-progress.md

 1. The most straightforward explanation I’ve read about what’s gone on with [Facebook and Cambridge Analytica](https://www.nytimes.com/2018/03/19/opinion/facebook-cambridge-analytica.html){:target="_blank"}.

 2. Cait and Carrie’s podcast, straightforwardly titled “[Honest Money Conversations](https://honestmoneypodcast.com){:target="_blank"}“, is one of my favorites.
-One of their latest episodes on [consuming mindfully](https://honestmoneypodcast.com/consuming-mindfully){:target="_blank"} reminded me that it's impossible to stay date on well, everything.
+One of their latest episodes on [consuming mindfully](https://honestmoneypodcast.com/consuming-mindfully){:target="_blank"} reminded me that it's impossible to stay up to date on well, everything.
 I've tried to cut back the amount I was saving and reading online the past few weeks, which explains why this post is "late" (I told myself I would do a "neat things" post every week).

 3. On that note, [The Very Important Longread Everyone is Talking About](https://www.mcsweeneys.net/articles/i-am-the-very-important-longread-everyone-is-talking-about){:target="_blank"}.